LifeiZ/tutorial/README.md

 This application builds on top of the standard JSF approach by incorporating the RichFaces project to provide a set of components, allowing for a rich user experience.
 RichFaces builds on top of the JSF standard and is a fully portable solution compatible with all JSF implementations.

-The `kitchensink` quickstart is built using vanilla JSF for its front end.
-The `kitchensink-rf` quickstart builds on top of the JSF user interface, augmenting it with RichFaces JSF components and capabilities.
+The 'richfaces-project' is built using vanilla JSF for its front end.
+The `richfaces-project` builds on top of the JSF user interface, augmenting it with RichFaces JSF components and capabilities.

 Some key points to make note of while running the application: